kkammili/github-jobs/README.md

 # kkammilis recruiters

 FrontEnd - Amazon EC2
-BackEnd - Amazon RDS (postgres)
+BackEnd - Amazon RDS (Postgres)

-FrontEnd deployement -
+FrontEnd deployment -

-Make sure public folder exists and updated resume and details zip file is in public folder yarn install yarn build
+Make sure the public folder exists and the updated resume and details zip file is in the public folder yarn install yarn build
-Move contents in build folder to /var/www/github-jobs
+Move contents in the build folder to /var/www/github-jobs
+Note: Configured Nginx root folder as /var/www/github-jobs to serve the website in /etc/nginx/sites-available$ cat default

 Backend deployment -
 yarn install
-cd in client folder
+cd to the client folder
 pm2 start app.js
 pm2 startup ----> execute the given command to start pm2 process on reboot pm2 save